 If it isn’t pic-nic weather and you like to splash out whilst on holiday, you can refuel at some of the local mountain restaurants.

 If you haven’t already, then you should really think about getting your body and mind into shape.
-Skiing drains a lot of energy and there are many challenges throughout the day so preparation is key.
-It’s an endurance test of sorts, although a lot more fun!
+Skiing takes a lot of energy and there are many challenges throughout the day so preparation is key.
+It’s an endurance test of sorts, although a lot more fun and actually very good for you!
 Your muscles are under a lot of pressure to perform at 100% for long periods of time.
 If you're not prepared your body will simply not perform as you want it to.

 At the same time, skiing is a great exercise and will make you feel much better.
 For detailed help on what to do in preparation, have a read of this article from the Telegraph.
 If you’re running a little tight on time then try the two week plan.